GIF: Image coding

-For clarity the table is shown above as being built of strings of increasing length.
-That scheme can function but the table consumes an unpredictable amount of memory.
+For clarity, the table is shown above as being built of strings of increasing length.
+That scheme can function, but the table consumes an unpredictable amount of memory.
 Memory can be saved in practice by noting that each new string to be stored consists of a previously stored string augmented by one character.
 It is economical to store at each address only two words: an existing address and one character.

 The LZW algorithm requires a search of the table for each pixel.
 A linear search through up to 4096 addresses would make the coding slow.
-In practice the codes can be stored in order of numerical value; this allows each search to be done by a SAR (Successive Approximation Register, as used in some ADCs), with only 12 magnitude comparisons.
-For this efficiency an extra table is needed to convert between codes and actual memory addresses; the extra table upkeeping is needed only when a new code is stored which happens at much less than pixel rate.
+In practice, the codes can be stored in order of numerical value; this allows each search to be done by a SAR (Successive Approximation Register, as used in some ADCs), with only 12 magnitude comparisons.
+For this efficiency, an extra table is needed to convert between codes and actual memory addresses; the extra table upkeep is needed only when a new code is stored, which happens at a much lower rate than pixel rate.

 Image decoding

 Decoding begins by mapping the stored bytes back to 9-bit codes.
 These are decoded to recover the pixel colors as shown below.
-A table identical to the one used in the encoder is built by adding strings by this rule:
+A table identical to the one used in the encoder is built by adding strings according to this rule: